Eve-PHP/Framework/README.md

 All middleware should return a function for the framework to process when all middleware has been imported.
 This is the purpose for `import()` inside of every `Route.php` file.
 The second purpose is to register routes as defined by `routes.php` where a route is assigned to an Action Class.

 Action classes only require to have a `render()` function in which the request object can be accessed by `$this->request` and the response object is accessed by `$this->response`.
 Both objects follow the same standards defined by [Eden Registry](https://github.com/Eden-PHP/Registry/blob/master/README.md).
-The `render()`.
 If you desire an output to be rendered in the browser, you may do so by simply returning the string inside of `render()`.
 The following example explains how this can be done.

 Create a file called `Sample.php` inside the `App/Front/Action` folder.
 Then paste the following code.